About Professional and Ethical Standards (PES)

-The Employee Performance and Conduct Directorate (EPAC) is the professional standards unit of the NSW Department of Education.
-EPAC's role is to investigate allegations of misconduct made against employees, including reportable conduct and provide guidance and support to workplace managers and school leaders managing employee underperformance.
+PES' role is to investigate allegations of misconduct made against employees and provide guidance and support to workplace managers and school leaders managing employee underperformance.
+We also lead a range of projects focused on improving the way complaints are managed.

 Helping schools manage staff conduct

-In all matters EPAC manages risk.
-EPAC also ensures that the Department's statutory responsibilities are met including notifying reportable employee-related child protection matters to the Office of the Children's Guardian (OCG).
+In all matters PES manages risk.
+PES also ensures that the department's statutory responsibilities are met including notifying reportable employee-related child protection matters to the Office of the Children's Guardian (OCG).

 Helping schools manage teacher performance

-EPAC supports and advises workplace managers and school leaders to address staff performance and development concerns.
+PES supports and advises workplace managers and school leaders to address staff performance and development concerns.
 This may include implementing improvement programs.
-In addition, EPAC manages the Teacher Performance Management Improvement (TPMI) project, which supports principals to improve teaching quality through addressing underperformance early and effectively.
+In addition, PES manages the Teacher Performance Management Improvement (TPMI) project, which supports principals to improve teaching quality through addressing underperformance early and effectively.

 Helping schools manage complaints

-The Department is constantly improving the way that it works.
-A specialist team within EPAC supports the department's information systems for capturing and reporting on complaints data and supports the ongoing complaint handling improvement program.
+The department is constantly improving the way that it works.
+A specialist team within PES supports the department's information systems for capturing and reporting on complaints data and supports the ongoing complaint handling improvement program.

 We want people to be able to raise issues about our services, and any complaints to be managed promptly, effectively and consistently.
 Most complaints are resolved quickly at the local level.
 When a complaint is about a public school, our approach is to first refer complaints to the school, as schools know the situation best and can work with students and their families to resolve any issues or concerns.

-EPAC welcomes your feedback.
-If you would like to tell us about your EPAC experience, please email us at: email@example.com.
+PES welcomes your feedback.
+If you would like to tell us about your PES experience, please email us at: email@example.com.

-If you would like to speak with one of our staff about a particular case, EPAC officers are available Monday to Friday from 8:30am to 5:00pm on 02 7814 3722 and firstname.lastname@example.org.
+If you would like to speak with one of our staff about a particular case, PES Officers are available Monday to Friday from 8:30am to 5:00pm on 02 7814 3722 and firstname.lastname@example.org.
 We generally aim to respond to emails within three working days.